-- Air Pollution is defined as the presence of substances in the atmosphere that have a harmful effect on human health as well as the health of other living organisms.
-Air pollution also has a detrimental effect of the climate of the planet, often exacerbating natural calamities such as drought and flood.
+- Air Pollution is defined as the presence of substances in the atmosphere that have a harmful effect on human health as well as on the health of other living organisms.
+Air pollution also harms the planet’s climate, often exacerbating natural calamities such as drought and flood.

-- Water Pollution is defined as the contamination of bodies of water usually as a result of human activities.
-Affected water bodies can include lakes, rivers, oceans as well as groundwater and aquifers.
+- Water Pollution is defined as the contamination of bodies of water, usually due to human abuse.
+Affected water bodies can include lakes, rivers, and oceans, as well as groundwater and aquifers.
 It can negatively impact aquatic ecosystems, which can then impact humans and other organisms that rely on the water body.

 From the above definitions, we can infer that both types of pollution are detrimental to our health and the environment.
 In this article, we shall explore more differences between the two:

 |Air pollution is caused by harmful particulates.||Water pollution is usually caused by effluents.|